monographhq/robertos/README.md

 4. Can you render the data in a chart or visual format?

 ## Frontend take-home test

 Build a sortable, nestable, groupable table view in React using the GraphQL API.
 Please feel free to take creative liberties with the implementation on both design and product.

 Add one little special feature that you personally think is important in developing features (examples: updated design, animations, performance, graphql refactor, testing, etc).

 Use [this Next.js repo](https://github.com/monographhq/robertos-next) as your starting point.

+Please timebox this to 3 hours.
+In your README, please add an additional section with a quick recap of lessons learned, what you wish you did differently, what you wish you had spend more/less time on, and what your next area of improvment would be.

 ## Full stack take-home test

 Build a filterable, sortable table view in React using mock data that would call to a simple Ruby API (Ruby API can be a simple Sinatra file, pseudo code, or return mock data).

 Add one little special feature that you personally think is important in developing features (examples: animations, security, graphql, testing, service object, etc).

 Our app is written in Next.js but feel free to use Create React App or Code Sandbox.

+Please timebox this to 3 hours.
+In your README, please add an additional section with a quick recap of lessons learned, what you wish you did differently, what you wish you had spend more/less time on, and what your next area of improvment would be.

 Once you're finished please send an email to the hiring manager and recruiter you've been working with.

 ## Backend Ruby take-home test

 Design and build an `InventoryJob` (and include any other Ruby classes that you need) to fetch data from the different vendors, sources, and update frequencies.
 The job will run every hour to update our database (you don't need to handle the database, only create the job and whatever you need to fetch the data).

 We're big fans of Sandi Metz and her [SOLID Object-Oriented design](https://sandimetz.com/blog/2009/03/21/solid-design-principles) but feel free to implement in the style you're most comfortable with.